Terrence Hardiman

-Terrence Hardiman (born 6 April 1937) is an English actor.
-He is best known for playing The Demon Headmaster in the children's television series of the same name.

-Hardiman often plays authority figures, and has portrayed Nazi-era personnel (Secret Army, Colditz, Wish Me Luck and Enemy at the Door) and British officers (When the Boat Comes In).
-He has also played police inspectors (Prime Suspect, Juliet Bravo and Softly, Softly), doctors (Home to Roost, The Royal), barristers (Crown Court and The Brittas Empire), judges (The Bill and The Courtroom), a twelfth-century abbot, (Cadfael), and an evil headmaster (The Demon Headmaster).
-He also played Prime Minister Ramsay MacDonald, in Richard Attenborough's Gandhi.
+Terrence Edward Hardiman (6 April 1937 – 18 April 2023) was an English actor.
+He often portrayed authority figures such as Nazi-era personnel (Secret Army, Colditz, Wish Me Luck and Enemy at the Door) and a British officer (When the Boat Comes In).

+His other roles include: a police inspector (Prime Suspect, Juliet Bravo and Softly, Softly); a doctor (Home to Roost and The Royal); a barrister (Crown Court and The Brittas Empire); a judge (The Bill and The Courtroom); a twelfth-century abbot (Cadfael); and an evil headmaster in The Demon Headmaster.
+He played prime minister Ramsay MacDonald in Richard Attenborough's Gandhi.
+He also appeared in the Inspector Morse episode "Last Bus to Woodstock".
-Hardiman has narrated hundreds of audiobooks, including series by Colin Dexter, Anne Perry, and Ruth Rendell.
-Hardiman's volunteer narration work for the non-profit Calibre Audio Library earned him a Silver Centurion service award in 2013.

 Early life and education

-Terrence Hardiman was born in 1937 in Forest Gate, Newham, London.
+Hardiman was born on 6 April 1937 in Forest Gate, Essex, now in Newham, London.
 His father was a policeman.
 Hardiman was educated at Buckhurst Hill County High School, Essex and later studied at Fitzwilliam College, Cambridge (then known as Fitzwilliam House), where he read English.